deanmcpherson/react-native-sortable-listview/README.md

+# Deprecated
+This library has no active maintainer and many open issues.
+It is not recommended for new projects.
+Consider using [react-native-sortable-list](https://github.com/gitim/react-native-sortable-list) instead.

 # react-native-sortable-listview
 Drag drop capable wrapper of ListView for React Native.
 Allows for dragging and dropping of rows with automatic scrolling while dragging.